graalvm/workshops/native-image/native-build-tools/README.md

 ## **STEP 1**: Build and Run the Demo Application

+Java
+Look at and build the demo application
+Look at the test suite (single test)

+Native
+Then build a Native Image (seen it before, but good recap) -DskipTests Run the tests mvn -Pnative test
+Run both : mvn -Pnative package

+Tracing Agent
+Run with the tracing agent

+Passing in Parameters to Native IMage
+Build a mostly static binary
+turn on quick build mode
+verbose mode

 ## Summary

 In this lab, you have tried out several GraalVM Native Image features: